floss1138/dxMagic/README.md

 In the future, the left most column might be used to flag a row for further processing if it contains the relevant command.

 ### Installing dxMagic
 dxMagic is just a Perl script.
 Excel creation requires Excel::Writer::XLSX module to be installed.
-If you need to run this on Windows, install Strawberry Perl, user cpan to install cpanm,`cpan App::cpanminus`,  then install the module `cpanm Excel::Writer::XLSX`.
+Spreadsheet::Read is required for xlsx read subroutine but this also requires XLSX, Spreadsheet::ParseXLSX, once installed you have 'xlscat' at command line which is handy for teseting.
+For Windows, install Strawberry Perl, use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpan command, for example `cpanm Excel::Writer::XLSX`.
 Edit the script header to create the necessary folders (with appropriate slash separators for your OS).

 ## A note on file formats ##
 .dwg AutoKAD proprietary drawing format